 Our research consistently finds that data issues are a root cause of many problems encountered by modern corporations.
 One of the main causes of bad data is a lack of data stewardship – too often, nobody is responsible for taking care of data.
 Fixing inaccurate data is tedious, but creating IT environments that build quality into data is far from glamorous, so these sorts of projects are rarely demanded and funded.
 The magnitude of the problem grows with the company: Big companies have more data and bigger issues with it than midsize ones.
 But companies of all sizes ignore this at their peril: Data quality, which includes accuracy, timeliness, relevance and consistency, has a profound impact on the quality of work done, especially in analytics where the value of even brilliantly conceived models is degraded when the data that drives that model is inaccurate, inconsistent or not timely.
 That’s a key finding of our finance analytics benchmark research.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, risk management, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Operational Performance Management (OPM), Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Applications (IA), Risk, Workforce Performance Management (WPM), CEO, Financial Performance Management, FPM

 Business computing has undergone a quiet revolution over the past two decades.
 As a result of having added, one-by-one, applications that automate all sorts of business processes, organizations now collect data from a wider and deeper array of sources than ever before.
 Advances in the tools for analyzing and reporting the data from such systems have made it possible to assess financial performance, process quality, operational status, risk and even governance and compliance in every aspect of a business.
 Against this background, however, our recently released benchmark research finds that finance organizations are slow to make use of the broader range of data and apply advanced analytics to it.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, risk management, CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, CEO, Financial Performance Management, FPM

 One of the most important IT trends over the past decade has been the proliferation of ever wider and deeper sets of information sources that businesses use to collect, track and analyze data.
 While structured numerical data remains the most common category, organizations are also learning to exploit semistructured data (text, for example) as well as more complex data types such as voice and image files.
 They use these analytics increasingly in every aspect of their business – to assess financial performance, process quality, operational status, risk and even governance and compliance.
 Properly applied, business analytics can deliver significant value by deepening insight, supporting better decision-making and providing alerts when situations require attention from managers or executives.

-Topics: Planning, Predictive Analytics, Customer, Operational Performance Management (OPM), ABC, Budgeting, close, closing, Finance Analytics, plan, PRO, strategy, Analytics, Business Analytics, Business Collaboration, Cloud Computing, Accounting, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), pricing, Risk, risk management, costing, FPM, price optimizaiton, Profitability
+Topics: Planning, Predictive Analytics, Customer, Human Capital Management, Office of Finance, Operational Performance Management (OPM), Budgeting, close, closing, Finance Analytics, PRO, Analytics, Business Analytics, Business Collaboration, Cloud Computing, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Risk, costing, FPM, Profitability

 Our recently completed benchmark research on how finance departments use analytics makes clear that while they have a distinct competence in this area and execute the basics well, a majority of companies are immature in their use of advanced finance analytics.
 Regardless of industry or geography, few finance departments use predictive analytics or delve into important areas such as strategic profitability management.
 This is of note because these undertakings are no longer difficult to pursue: With the growing availability of in-memory processing and the improved ability to work with large data sets, information technology now makes it possible for finance departments to embrace these to enhance the effectiveness with which they execute core functions.